-[■] In Henrico in the last four weeks the case burden for Black individuals (24.8%) is lower than their proportion of the population (31.2%).
-The case burden for White individuals (56.8%) is high, relative to their proportion of the population (53.2%).
-The recent case burden (11.5%) has fallen more heavily on the Asian or Pacific Islander population (9.4%) than has the cumulative burden (6.3%).
+■ In Henrico in the last four weeks the case burden for Black individuals (23.9%) is lower than their proportion of the population (31.2%).
+The case burden for White individuals (60.9%) is high, relative to their proportion of the population (53.2%).
+The recent case burden (9.4%) has matched the Asian or Pacific Islander population (9.4%), which is slightly higher than the respective cumulative burden (6.3%)